75jeff/Project-1/README.md

 	- 99.253.224.70

 Machines within the network can only be accessed by local host computer.
-While machines who can access ELK VM are local host computer with external IP address 99.253.224.70, and Ansible machine through ssh, with IP address 10.1.0.4.
+The machines, that can access ELK VM, are host computer with external IP address 99.253.224.70, and Ansible machine through ssh, with IP address 10.1.0.4.

 A summary of the access policies in place can be found in the table below.